Shohei Ohtani

-Shohei Ohtani (大谷 翔平, Ōtani Shōhei) is a Japanese professional baseball pitcher and designated hitter for the Los Angeles Dodgers of Major League Baseball (MLB).
+Shohei Ohtani (Note: Hepburn: Ōtani Shōhei, /ja/, /ˈʃoʊheɪ oʊˌtɑːniː/ SHOH-hey-_-oh-TAH-nee) (Note: His surname is sometimes spelled Otani as a common simplified form, Ootani based on the kana spelling, or Ōtani based on Hepburn romanization.) (大谷 翔平, born July 5, 1994) is a Japanese professional baseball designated hitter and pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
 Nicknamed "Shotime", he has previously played in MLB for the Los Angeles Angels and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.
-Because of his contributions as a hitter and as a pitcher, a rarity as a two-way player, Ohtani's prime seasons have been considered amongst the greatest in baseball history, with some comparing them favorably to the early career of Babe Ruth.
+Because of his contributions as a hitter and as a pitcher, which make him a rare two-way player, Ohtani's prime seasons have been considered among the greatest in baseball history, with some likening them to the early career of Babe Ruth.

 Considered early on as an elite two-way player, Ohtani was the first pick of the Fighters in the 2012 NPB draft.
 He played for the Fighters from 2013 through 2017 as a pitcher and an outfielder and won the 2016 Japan Series with them.
 The Fighters posted Ohtani to MLB after the 2017 season, and he signed with the Angels, soon winning the 2018 American League (AL) Rookie of the Year Award.
 Following an injury-plagued 2019 and 2020, Ohtani hit 46 home runs and struck out 156 batters en route to winning his first AL Most Valuable Player Award (MVP) in 2021.
 For his statistically unprecedented two-way season, Ohtani received the Commissioner's Historic Achievement Award.
 (Note: Ohtani recorded over 100 runs, RBIs and hits as a batter, while recording over 100 innings thrown and strikeouts as a pitcher.
 No player had made 10 starts and hit 30 home runs, or hit 10 home runs while striking out 100 batters in the same season before in MLB history.)
 In 2022, he became the first player in the modern era to qualify for both the hitting and pitching leaderboards in one season, finishing third in the AL with 219 strikeouts as a pitcher.
 (Note: He reached the thresholds of 3.1 plate appearances and one inning pitched per team game with 586 at-bats and 166 innings pitched.)